 Tents with double walls

 These are usually far better than single wall tents, in any season.
 They are warmer, and they are better with respect to condensation.
-Double wall tents are normally with vestibules (with few exceptions) which adds extra dry space for users, but this adds weight as well.
+Double-wall tents are normally with vestibules (with few exceptions) which adds extra dry space for users, but this adds weight as well.
+One great example is shown in the picture:

 Freestanding or not